Image resizing and cropping

 Example: Compare standard fill mode with fill_pad mode

-Compare the lady
+Compare the camera

 image delivered as an 80 x 400 image using the fill